lqdev/luisquintanilla.me/_src/wiki/video-hardware-acceleration-linux.md

 sudo pacman -S intel-media-driver
 ```

+## Enable acceleration MPV

+For mpv, make sure that decoding and video acceleration is enabled.
+To do so:

+1. Create or edit the user config file in *~/.config/mpv/mpv.conf* with the following settings:

+    ```bash
+    vo=gpu
+    hwdec=auto
+    ```

+1. Reboot your PC.

 ## Verification

 Use `intel_gpu_top` and make sure that when you play video using  tools like VLC, the video bar is active.